aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/README.md

 - AvdTestStun
   - VerifyStunClient: Validates the presence of a STUN client translation for a given source IPv4 address and port for WAN scenarios.
 The list of expected translations for each device is built by searching local interfaces in each path-group.

+- AvdTestAvtRole
+  - VerifyAVTRole: Validate the Adaptive Virtual Topology (AVT) role of a device.
+  - VerifyAVTSpecificPath: Validate that the status is active and the type is direct for an Adaptive Virtual Topology (AVT) path in a specified VRF for the static peers.

 ## Input Variables

 The following input variables are available for the role.
 When a default value